-The efficacy segment of the trial is being conducted at multiple US clinical sites and will include an interim assessment of 19 evaluable patients in each cohort; interim analysis is expected to commence by cohort in Q2 2023.
+The efficacy segment of the trial is being conducted at multiple US clinical sites and is targeted to include an interim assessment of 19 evaluable patients in each cohort; however, protocol allows BPTH to conduct interim efficacy analysis sooner at its discretion.
 While 54 evaluable patients will be included in two cohorts testing relapsed/refractory AML patients (using triple combination) as well as those who are venetoclax resistant/intolerant (using prexigebersen + decitabine), a total of 98 evaluable patients will be included in the cohort for previously untreated AML patients (includes triple combination).